shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 });
 ```

-* <i>important</i> When writing unit tests and comparing snapshots make sure to use shallow rendering since the unique id created by the UUID package will be recreated after each rerender, thus increasing the likelihood of failing a test.
+* <i>important</i> When writing unit tests and comparing snapshots, make sure to use shallow rendering.
+This is required because the unique id created by the UUID package will be recreated after each rerender, which increases the likelihood of failing a test.

 ## Documenting Components
 Due to the ever-growing and continuously-changing nature of the cs-ui-components library, it is necessary	to document all components methodically and uniformly.
 Each component or component family (such as `CSTab` and `CSTabGroup`, which are closely related) should have its own dedicated page for various previews, examples, use cases and code snippets.
 In code, this is referred to as a preview component or a preview file, following the `CSNamePreview` naming convention.

-All relevant documentation is placed inside the `getDoc` method of the preview component, which returns an object of type `PreviewExamples`.
-All relevant types can be found in the `types.ts` file.
+All relevant documentation is placed inside the `getDoc` method of the preview component, which returns an object of type `PreviewInterface`.
+All relevant props and attributes are typechecked and typehinted.
+Their definitions can be found in the `types.ts` file.

 This is an example of all possible first-level attributes of the documentation object.